thegamecracks/theticketbot/README.md

 and use `Select this message`.

 When choosing a channel, the bot must be able to view, send messages, and create private threads in that channel.
+After the inbox is sent, you may use the `/inbox destination` command to route tickets to a different channel.

 Each inbox has a set of staff that will be mentioned when a new ticket is created.
 Any members or roles that you explicitly grant Manage Threads in the channel's